Excessive Screen Time May Affect Kids’ Development

 • Keep screens out of bedrooms and during meals

-• Be a role model — use your own screen less
+• Be a role model for your child

 Conclusion

 Screens are a part of life, but too much screen time can slow down a child’s learning and growth.
 Young children learn best from playing, talking and moving.
-Try to keep a balance between screen use and real-life play.
+Aim to create a healthy routine that includes both digital media and some of real-world play..
 A little change every day can help your child grow strong and smart.

 Leave a Reply